-This lovely town has several times been in the top ten places in the UK in which to live.
+The town has several times been in the top ten places in the UK in which to live.
 It has no main road scything through its heart, just a charming market square overlooked by a magnificent church which in turn gives way to the magnificent castle.
 A charming little market town, Framlingham is a great place for buying fresh local produce, including lovely Suffolk cheeses and has its share of good restaurants, tea houses and pubs.

-A very pretty village with a magnificent church at its heart.
+If you head North out of Framlingham and head towards the rural village of Dennington you'll find an exceptionally good dining pub, The Dennington Queen.
+Carry on North and you will come across Laxfield, a very pretty village with a magnificent church at its heart.
 Once a thriving and bustling town at the end of the long defunct Mid Suffolk 'Middie' railway line.
 There is a busy village shop and post office, a museum of country life, and two good pubs with one being the Kings Head, known locally as the Low House, which has no bar but a fascinating tap room.
 A must-visit hostlery!

-Around 4 miles from Framlingham, Earl Soham is a very beautiful and traditional village in the heart of Suffolk's gently undulating countryside.
+Around 4 miles West from Framlingham, Earl Soham is a very beautiful and traditional village in the heart of Suffolk's gently undulating countryside.
 An ancient settlement, Earl Soham was sited around a Roman road.
-It derives it name from Soham (hamlet by water) and Earl (a reference to the Bigod family, earls of Norfolk to whom the village once belonged.
+It derives it name from Soham (hamlet by water) and Earl (a reference to the Bigod family, earls of Norfolk to whom the village once belonged).
 There are many interesting period houses and cottages in the village which is designated as a Conservation Area.